 We like to claim that the rate of change in the world has sped up in recent years.
-But the twentieth century started with astonishing changes too.
+But the 20th century started with astonishing changes, too.

 In 1898, copyright laws were changing, defining what protections existed for creators of poetry, music, art, books, and images.
 When a work was properly registered with the Copyright Office, the creator was supposed to be protected from the theft of his work.
 (Yeah, that didn't work much better in those days, either.)

 Postcards were usually a penny to buy and a penny to mail, and collecting "postals" was a craze until about 1920.

 What Is the Origin of the Real Photo Post Card?

 Cameras were becoming portable, but not exactly cheap.
 Roll film was developed.
 Kodak created pocket-sized folding cameras that got lots of folks interested in photography, and then larger models that exposed 3.25" x 5.5" film—just right for postals.
 Of course, Kodak then started selling photo emulsion paper that was just the right size and stamped "Post Card" on one side.

 Postcards produced from this large film are usually very sharply defined.
 The film was laid on the paper, exposed and developed.
 There was no opportunity for light (composed of those silly little wavicles) to bend and scatter and soften edges, as happens in enlarged images.
 This level of definition had previously been the a hallmark of professional photographers with their big plate cameras and carefully timed exposures.